Why DPO is a Misspecified Estimator and How to Fix It¶

 Background & Motivation¶

-Background: DPO simplifies the two-stage RLHF pipeline (reward model training followed by RL policy optimization) into a single-stage supervised learning procedure.
-By substituting the closed-form solution of the KL-regularized optimal policy into the reward learning objective, DPO directly optimizes the policy on preference data.
-This approach has been widely adopted in both industry and the open-source community.
+Background: DPO simplifies the two-stage RLHF (reward modeling followed by RL) into single-stage supervised learning.
+By substituting the closed-form solution of the KL-regularized optimal policy into the reward learning loss, it optimizes the policy directly using preference data.
+This method has been widely adopted by industry and the open-source community.

-Goal: (a) Characterize the precise geometric behavior of DPO under parameterized policies; (b) demonstrate concrete failure modes induced by misspecification (preference reversal and reward degradation); (c) design a principled remedy.
+Goal: (a) Characterize the precise geometric behavior of DPO under parameterized policies; (b) Demonstrate specific failure modes caused by misspecification (preference reversal, reward degradation); (c) Design a principled fix.

-Key Insight: The paper reinterprets DPO loss minimization as a weighted KL projection of the true reward onto the implicit reward manifold (Proposition 1), and then analyzes the geometric properties of this projection via local linearization, revealing how the projection outcome is influenced by the data distribution.
+Key Insight: Reinterpret DPO loss minimization as a weighted KL projection from the true reward to the implicit reward manifold (Proposition 1).
+Analyze the geometric properties of the projection via local linearization to reveal how data distribution influences the outcome.

-Core Idea: DPO constitutes a restricted projection in reward space; introducing auxiliary variables along the null space of the policy gradient matrix expands the search to the full reward space, eliminating misspecification.
+Core Idea: Since DPO is a restricted projection in the reward space, introducing auxiliary variables along the null space of the policy gradient matrix can expand the search space to the entire reward space, thereby eliminating misspecification.

 Method¶